London Senior Football Championship

 The London Senior Football Championship is a Gaelic Athletic Association cup competition between the top Gaelic football clubs in London, England.
 The London Football championship began in 1897 with Ireland United winning the first title.
 Tir Chonaill Gaels have won the competition the most times (18).

-The 2022 Champions are St Kiernan's who beat Fulham 0-13 to 0-8 in a replay on Saturday 30 October 2022 at McGovern Park in Ruislip to retain their championship.
+The 2025 Champions are North London Shamrocks who beat St Kiernan's 1-11 to 1-08 in the final.